sydney-machine-learning/airpollution_deeplearning/README.md

 The experiments feature different deep learning models such as FNN and LSTM based models.
 The experiments also feature multivariate and univariate analysis using different training strategies with Bi-LSTM model (best) for multistep ahead prediction of PM2.5 values.
-The experiments further provide 1 month ahead forecast of PM2.5 values with uncertainity quantification.
+The experiments further provide one month ahead forecast of PM2.5 values with uncertainty quantification.

 ## Code
 We have a unified code for all four stations with proper comments.